 Perhaps it’s easiest, for the sake of review, to start from the beginning.
 A Machine for Pigs’ epigraph – Samuel Johnson’s oft-quoted, ‘He who makes a beast of himself gets rid of the pain of being a man’ – begins proceedings by stressing the game’s primary concern: the moral relativism that justifies ‘beastly’ men.
 Most of the game’s narrative ties back into Johnson’s quote in one way or another, an idea proven in the game’s first area: a turn-of-the-century London estate that – on the surface – is excruciatingly detailed and uncharacteristically nice.
 It’s a refreshing glimpse of civilization for a series renowned for its isolation, and yet one tainted by images of slavery, inequality and imperialism; drawn into focus by the house’s owner, a typically naughty industrial-era factory owner, who’s eager to excuse his own sins by highlighting those of others.
 Stuffed exotic animals, traditional images of ‘mad’ women and romanticised depictions of working class labour are all present in abundance, and tie in with a number of written notes scattered around the house that signpost the owner as a ‘beast’ deserving of scorn.

 You might think that a 19th Century robber baron is an odd target for the game’s ridicule, yet the tale that spins out of him proves surprisingly relevant.
-Armed with the fleeting suspicion that something wicked lies beneath, the player is led on a six-hour breadcrumb trail out of his estate and through London’s impoverished factories, before descending into the titular machine, on a journey to find out just how depraved humanity can be.
+Armed with the fleeting suspicion that something wicked lies beneath, the player is led on a six-hour breadcrumb trail out of his estate and through London’s impoverished factories, before descending into the titular machine, on a journey into absolute depravity.

 Perhaps the greatest praise I can sing of A Machine for Pigs is that – through sheer force of atmosphere – it led me into a state of existential dread: of the calibre usually only experienced in man’s darkest, Nirvana-infused teenage years.
-I won’t divulge too much about the exact nature of A Machine for Pigs’ eponymous machine, but its tale is told with a surprising degree of maturity.
 This game doesn’t merely document the transformation from man into beast, as so many have done before, but offers it in a historical and interactive context that speaks to the world beyond its own.
 It’s creepy and enlightening, in equal measure.

 Of note is the player’s inevitable complicity in the whole affair.
 Especially in light of some of the narrative’s later, gorier turns, the game’s story comes to suggest a lot about the nature of interactivity.
-Much like Spec Ops: The Line, it dares to consider the negative consequences of our actions, and to question videogaming’s tendencies towards self-affirmation.
-Resultantly, in a turn for the genre, violence in A Machine for Pigs carries weight; it isn’t a throwaway trigger for horror, but rather an idea to be explored, often in unsettlingly emotional detail.
+Much like Spec Ops: The Line, it dares to consider the negative consequences of our actions, and to question videogaming’s tendencies towards self-affirmation, particularly with regards to the perpetuation and endorsement of violence.
+As a result, in a turn for the genre, viscera in A Machine for Pigs carries weight; it isn’t a throwaway trigger for horror, but rather an idea to be explored, often in unsettlingly emotional detail.

-That isn’t to say that it doesn’t have a good bit of splatter, but much like a classic horror film, it will often shy away from explicit representation and rely on the player’s imagination to shape its gruesome tableaux.
-It’s something rarely seen in gaming, and only helps the telling of its story.
+That isn’t to say that it doesn’t have a good bit of splatter, but much like a classic horror film, it will often shy away from explicit representation and ask its player to fill in the gaps, informed by other videogames, including its predecessor.
 An unseen, whimpering slave, or the buzz of flies under a reddened sheet work in tandem with the game’s slower pacing and grim tone to create an atmosphere of despair much more convincing than any Barker-esque monstrosity, and greatly expands on the original game’s ethos of ‘less is more’.
 A Machine for Pigs is a story of unparalleled brutality, told tastefully to the very end.

-It’s also littered with allusions to other works that offer some fairly interesting takes on the subject matter.
 Of note is a gallery nestled in the game’s opening, brimming with images that reflect on the people of Amnesia’s London and the machine beneath their feet.
-One prominent image is Pieter Bruegel the Elder’s depiction of the tower of Babel, a painting that resurges numerous times, and continually inherits new, twisted meaning as the player progresses through the game.
+One prominent image is Pieter Bruegel the Elder’s depiction of the tower of Babel, a painting that resurges numerous times, and, like those around it, continually inherits new, twisted meaning as the player progresses through the game.
 After a short time in its innards, it becomes clear that the ‘machine for pigs’ is, in itself, Babel-esque, from its absurd scope through to the increasingly indulgent and prideful origin of its construction.
 The only difference is that Amnesia’s Babel is not built to reach heaven, but rather hell, spanning downwards towards the centre of the earth.

 It’s an idea supported by what is perhaps the worst new addition to the series: painfully contrived, carelessly scattered audio logs.
 One such device – in keeping with the game’s trend of attaching the most innocent, rustic titles to devices of inconceivable evil – details an ‘egg’ at the centre of the earth, a metaphorical image that, like Nimrod’s heaven, aims to disguise humanity’s worst aspects with good intentions.
 It’s clear from the beginning that the machine’s purpose is sinister by any rational definition, and yet it’s the intention behind it – its creator’s unravelling belief in it as a force for good – that proves most sinister of all.
 The image of Babel is a reminder that – even at its most disgusting – this machine is simply the product of human weakness.
 If the first Amnesia tackled the good in the hearts of evil men, then A Machine for Pigs deals with the vice versa, and resultantly proves much more terrifying.

-In this vein, further paintings – images of idealised man and God the Father – stand in stark contrast with London’s hollow decadence, creating a serene-yet-unnerving aesthetic that works to great effect in getting under the player’s skin, while a number of equally unnerving images surface within the game engine itself, ensuring that the game’s underlying thematic concerns are never forgotten.
+In this vein, further paintings – images of idealised man and God the Father – stand in stark contrast with London’s hollow decadence, creating a serene-yet-unnerving aesthetic that works to great effect in getting under the player’s skin, while a number of equally unnerving images surface within the game engine itself, removing the game’s thematic concerns from audio logs and documents – a big problem with The Dark Descent – and instead physically representing them throughout the environment.
 A standout moment, right before the game’s initial descent, depicts a slaughtered pig hung on a crucifix, perhaps best summing up one of the game’s fundamental conflicts – man as a divine being versus man as an animal.

-A Machine for Pigs is brimming with conflict, approximating the turmoil of 19th Century Britain, while still proving relevant to a modern audience.
+A Machine for Pigs’ focus on the less-seen politics of turn of the century Britain gives it a voice all its own.
 As the game progresses, and the ornate grandeur of turn-of-the-century London is replaced with a newer, gorier scenery, it becomes increasingly difficult to remain indifferent.
-It speaks to the artistic design that, at points, the titular machine can even become admirable.
+It speaks to the narrative design that, at points, the titular machine can even become admirable.
 In any other context, it would be pure evil, and yet here, we’re given cause to empathise.